grendizerh/netx/README.md

 Note: The ```--noconsole``` flag ensures the process runs purely in the background without a terminal window.

 To make this work, the inception target must open the .exe file, could be via email, USB, etc...
-The program will do the rest
+The program will do the rest and infect the computer, USB's other devices on the network, and so on.

 ### 📂 Project Structure